PhiTux/schoco/README.md

 Added possibility to disable JUnit Tests in assignments Bugfix for update notification
 Bugfix for creating tabs when opening a file
+Minor CSS fixes, changed text/layout when creating a new file
 ````

 ## 1.0.4